-A shift in American policy away from free trade, while not the base case, would likely hit Asia hardest, and China in particular, with ripple effects across the global economy.
+Learn how a shift in American policy away from free trade would likely hit Asia hardest, particularly China, with ripple effects across the global economy.

 As the U.S. transitions to a new administration, the risks of trade protectionism are rising, with broad ramifications at home and among its trading partners, especially in Asia, which accounts for 67% of the U.S. goods trade deficit.